-How long should it take for me to receive a decision on my application?
+- How long should it take for me to receive a decision on my application?

 We will send a decision via email within three weeks of receipt of your completed application.
 You will receive an email confirmation once your application is complete.

 - What classes are offered as part of Summer Challenge?

 Summer Challenge students enroll in two Boston University seminars.
-Click here for a list of our 2016 seminars.
+Click here for a list of the seminars offered in 2016.

 - How many students are in each session?